gilbertwoody/words/dinosaur.md

 ### 5 Be Dominant!
+* growl
+    1. When a dog or other animal growls, it makes a low noise in its throat, usually because it is angry.

 * a/the pecking order
     1. the order of importance in relation to one another among the members of a group